liampetti/jADM1/README.md

 Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)

-Usage of this model can be found in the following conference paper:
+Usage of this model can be found in the following conference papers:

-Pettigrew, L., Hubert, S., Groß, F., Delgado, A. “Implementation of Dynamic Biological Process Models into a Reference Net Simulation Environment.”
+*Pettigrew, L., Hubert, S., Groß, F., Delgado, A. (2015).
+Implementation of Dynamic Biological Process Models into a Reference Net Simulation Environment.
 In 16.
 ASIM Dedicated Conference Simulation in Production and Logistics.
-Dortmund: Fraunhofer IRB Verlag, 2015.
+Dortmund: Fraunhofer IRB Verlag.
+*Pettigrew, L., Delgado, A. (2016).
+Neural Network Based Reinforcement Learning Control for Increased Methane Production in an Anaerobic Digestion System.
+In 3rd IWA Specialized International Conference „Ecotechnologies for Wastewater Treatment“ (ecoSTP16).
+Cambridge, UK.

 #Interface and Usage